 - Chronic Vomiting

-This occurs when your cat is vomiting for more than a week.
-Even if your cat seems normal and playful, it is still best to identify its cause so it could be treated properly.
+This occurs when your cat has been vomiting for more than a week.
+Even if your cat seems normal and playful, it is still best to identify its cause so it can be treated properly.
 Blood tests, endoscopy, and X-rays might be necessary.

-Most of the time, chronic vomiting in cats is a result of serious health conditions.
-These include liver disease, inflammatory bowel disease, and hyperthyroidism.
+Most of the time, chronic vomiting in cats is a result of serious health conditions, which can include liver disease, inflammatory bowel disease, and hyperthyroidism.

 Below are some of the ways to avoid throwing up in cats based on their cause:

-- Due to regurgitation – Is your cat throwing up undigested food?
-One possible way to prevent this from happening is by not tolerating cat’s competitive eating.
+- Regurgitation – Is your cat throwing up undigested food?
+One possible way to prevent this from happening is by not tolerating your cat’s competitive eating.
 Doing this may solve the problem altogether.
-Providing at least 15 to 20 minutes of uninterrupted meal time is extremely helpful for your cat to be able to eat slowly.
+Try to provide at least 15 to 20 minutes of uninterrupted meal time for your cat to be able to eat slowly.
 This will avoid vomiting, regurgitation, and even weight gain.
-But if your cat really loves to gobble up on its food, try giving it several small meals throughout the day instead of giving it a large serving at once.
+However, if your cat really loves to gobble up on its food, try giving it several small meals throughout the day, instead of one large serving at once.

-- Due to expectoration – If your cat is coughing once in a while, there is no need to worry.
-Constant coughing, on the other hand, may indicate a health problem that has to be treated.
-These include inflammatory issues, allergies, asthma, pneumonia, and other lung infection.
-If this is the case, your vet can help you determine the underlying cause through various tests and prescribe medication.
+- Expectoration – If your cat is coughing once in a while, there is no need to worry.
+Constant coughing, on the other hand, may indicate a health problem that needs to be treated.
+These could include inflammatory issues, allergies, asthma, pneumonia, and other lung infections.
+If this is the case, your vet will help you determine the underlying cause through various tests and prescribe medication.

-- Due to hairball problems – Even though swallowing hair in cats is not really avoidable, there are still some things that you can do.
+- Hairballs – Even though cats swallowing hair is not avoidable, there are still some things that you can do.
 Regular brushing and shaving is a great idea to reduce the amount of hair that your cat is swallowing.
-Aside from that, you may also try giving your cat a “hairball food” or a special supplement that can help treat the problem.
+You can also try giving your cat “hairball food”, or a special supplement that can help treat the problem.

-- Due to food transition problems – At all times, switching to new food must be done gradually.
-A helpful tip to follow would be to mix the new and old food together – slowly increasing the amount of new food within 7 to 10 days.
+- Food transitioning – Switching to new food must be done gradually.
+A helpful tip to follow would be to mix the new and old food together – slowly increasing the amount of new food over the course of 7 to 10 days.

-- Due to infection problems – Keeping your cat indoors and watching over the food it eats are the best ways to avoid stomach infection.
-Do your best to keep it away from contaminated food or water.
+- Infection – Keeping your cat indoors and watching over the food it eats are the two best ways to avoid stomach infection.
+Do your best to keep it away from contaminated food or water as well.

-- Due to poisoning problems – Aside from watching over your cat, you must remove or lock away any poisonous item around the house.
+- Poisoning – Aside from watching over your cat, you must remove or lock away any poisonous items around the house.
 The top two common cat poisons are household cleaning solutions and household plants.
-Some of the common plants that are dangerous to your kitty’s health include Aloe, Lily, Tulip, Chrysanthemum, and Marijuana.
+Some common plants that are dangerous to your kitty’s health are Aloe, Lily, Tulip, Chrysanthemum, and Marijuana.
 Eating a poisoned rodent also exposes your cat to the toxin.

 - Pica – Effective treatment for Pica varies because there are different underlying causes for each cat.
-If yours suffers from pica due to a disease, your vet will prescribe a specific medical treatment.
-Otherwise, simple treatment could be done at home.
-These include removing non-food items out of your pet’s reach or giving it other things to chew on such as cat toys or treats.
+If your cat suffers from pica due to a disease, your vet will prescribe a specific medical treatment.
+Otherwise, simple treatments can be done at home, and include removing non-food items out of your pet’s reach or giving it other things to chew on, such as cat toys or treats.

 When is it Time for a Trip to the Vet?

-Do not let throwing up get in the way of your cat’s happiness and comfort.
-Most cat owners believe it is a natural part of their furry friend’s life.
-The truth is it doesn’t have to be.
+You should not let throwing up get in the way of your cat’s happiness and comfort.
+Most cat owners believe it is a natural part of their furry friend’s life, but the truth is- it doesn’t have to be.

-“Is everything normal or is it time to take my cat to the vet?” is another common question of cat owners once they notice their cat throwing up.
+“Is everything normal or is it time to take my cat to the vet?” is another common question cat owners ask once they notice their cat throwing up.

-Once you noticed that your cat is throwing up, you must not take the situation lightly.
-But rather than worrying, it is best that you educate yourself about the matter.
+Once you notice that your cat is throwing up, you must not take the situation lightly.
+It is best that you educate yourself about the matter, rather than worrying.

-Knowing the common triggers of cat’s condition and the preventive actions to be taken are a must.
+Knowing the common triggers of your cat’s condition, and preventive actions to be taken are a must.
 After all, your kitty deserves nothing but the best life possible.